2025 Trellis Fund Fellowship Program

 Project Descriptions

-Please view the Scopes of Work for 2024 with details on each of the available research internship.
-For this application cycle, there are projects in the following countries.
+Please view the Scopes of Work for 2025 with details on each of the available research internships.
+For this application cycle, there are projects in the following countries:

 Region Country Internship Title Travel Dates

-East Africa Uganda Development of Extension Materials for Post-Harvest Handling of Selected Vegetables in Uganda.
-TBA
+Development of Extension Materials for Post-Harvest Handling of Selected Vegetables in Uganda.
+(Trainging Manual)

-Kenya The Food Security and Dietary Quality on Cowpea-Producing Households in Makueni County: Effect of ICT TBA
+Kenya The Food Security and Dietary Quality on Cowpea-Producing Households in Makueni County: Effect of ICT May-June 2025

 South Asia Nepal Graduate Research Internship 2025 in YUVA Project April/May 2025

-Nepal Postharvest Handling in Major Horticultural Crops TBA
+Nepal Postharvest Handling in Major Horticultural Crops August 2025

-Nepal Molecular Plant Pathology and Molecular Biology Internship TBA
+Nepal Molecular Plant Pathology and Molecular Biology Internship May-June 2025

-Bangladesh Quality Planting Materials and Growing Media for Urban Horticultural development TBA
+Bangladesh Quality Planting Materials and Growing Media for Urban Horticultural development August 2025

-West Africa Nigeria Advancing Indigenous Fruit and Vegetable Production Through Climate-Smart Approaches in Nigeria TBA
+West Africa Nigeria Advancing Indigenous Fruit and Vegetable Production Through Climate-Smart Approaches in Nigeria April 2025

 Ghana Graduate Research Intern - AIFVs Awareness Creation and Communication May-July 2025